yuhr/lossless-cbor/README.md

 ### API Overview

-`DataItem` is the interface between CBOR binaries and TypeScript values.
+`DataItem` is the interface between CBOR binaries and bare TypeScript values.

 ```mermaid
 ---